Find Trade Colleges

 Top Pennsylvania Trade Schools for an Associate in Carpentry

-Our analysis found Thaddeus Stevens College of Technology to be the best school for carpentry students who want to pursue a associate degree in Pennsylvania.
+Our 2023 rankings named Thaddeus Stevens College of Technology the best school in Pennsylvania for carpentry students working on their associate degree.
 Thaddeus Stevens College of Technology is a small public school located in the city of Lancaster.

-On average, carpentry graduates from Thaddeus Stevens College of Technology take out $8,634 in student loans while working on their Associate Degree.
+The average amount in student loans that carpentry majors at Thaddeus Stevens College of Technology take out while working on their Associate Degree is $8,336.

-While working on their Associate Degree, carpentry majors at Triangle Tech - Bethlehem accumulate an average of around $14,876 in student debt.
+After completing their Associate Degree, carpentry graduates from Triangle Tech - Bethlehem carry an average student debtload of $14,193.

-On average, carpentry graduates from Triangle Tech - Pittsburgh take out $19,114 in student loans while working on their Associate Degree.
+Carpentry majors at Triangle Tech - Pittsburgh take out an average of $16,606 in student loans while working on their Associate Degree.

 Explore all the Best Carpentry Schools in the Middle Atlantic Area or other specific states within that region.